veer66/tugastugas/README.md

 ## Objective

 * Showing off what I'm capable of in web-backend.
-* Updating my skills and knowledge in relatively new technologies, e.g., GraphQL.
+* Updating my skills and knowledge in unfamiliar (for me) technologies, e.g., GraphQL.
 * Refreshing my knowledge about new versions of tools, e.g., SQLAlchemy 2.x.

 ## Design Rationale